Enjoy Sightseeing in Michigan’s Thumb

-We encountered many folks who have come up to the Upper Thumb for their entire lives but never have seen these top ten sites.
+We have encountered many folks who have come up to the Upper Thumb for their entire lives but never have seen these top ten sites.
 How many have you been to?
-Check these out and let us know if you have a “must-see” from the tip of the Thumb.
+Sightseeing in Michigan’s Thumb its worth checking these out and let us know if you have a “must-see” from the tip of the Thumb.

 Turnip Rock – Is a small geological formation.
 It is a limestone stack located in Lake Huron, in shallow water a few meters offshore, near the another notable formation called the Thumbnail.
 Both formations are at a small peninsula in Pointe Aux Barques Township which in turn is the extreme tip of The Thumb.

 Turnip Rock has been severely undercut by wave action,so that its top has a significantly larger cross-section than its base.
 Its consequent unusual form, reminiscent of a turnip, has made it an attraction for viewing by canoe and kayak.
 It’s only accessible from the water as it’s privately owned and not open to the public.
 Port Austin, the nearest large community, is the usual base for kayaking trips to Turnip Rock.

 The Arc- Larger than Life Living History

 A dilapidated barn from the late 1800s, carefully taken apart piece by piece, has been rebuilt by Detroit artist Scott Hocking as a huge wooden ark.

 Originally conceived as an “Emergency Ark,” the project plays into the Hocking’s fascination with mythic forms and structures from the ancient world.

 “Many of Scott’s projects are in hidden spaces, where you can’t necessarily see them,” one enthusiast noted.
 “But this is enormous — and so visible.
 I drove in from the east, and could see right away the great presence it will have in that landscape.”